ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

 ### Creating an API Key
 Access to the Ridge Cloud API requires an API key.
-Once the user accepts the invitation, he can generate a key for himself.
+Once the user accepts the invitation, they can generate a key themselves.
 To create the key, select a member to create an API key for and press the `Edit` button and press `Add Key`

 ![API Keys](create-api-key.png)